TiVo/haxecodegen/README.md

 The generated code is pure haxe with no target-specific characteristics and thus should be applicable to evaluating every haxe target type (javascript, hxcpp, neko, etc).

+To use:

+haxe build-neko.hxml
+neko HaxeCodeGenerator.n [options]

+For help:

+neko HaxeCodeGenerator.n -help

+Basically, you use this program to generate a bunch of code into a gen.out directory, and then you compile that to whatever target you care to using the generated build .hxml files in the gen.out directory.

+Just compiling the generated code can provide useful metrics about the speed of compilation and the generated code size.

+You can run the generated program to test the speed of random execution of random Haxe statements, but currently the generated code will usually crash because it doesn't check for null objects before using them, which will (maybe) be fixed in the future.